Better Together: Meet the Environmental Leaders Committed to Sustainability Innovation in the Beverage SectorAugust 29, 2019 | BIER

 Nick Martin, BIER’s long-time Associate Director (and now Executive Director), is a water stewardship expert with over fifteen years of experience in environmental sustainability issues.
 In addition to his work facilitating the Water working group and Steering Committee for BIER, Nick serves as the Sustainability Practice Leader for Antea Group and works with clients across industries to support and manage their sustainability-related business risks and opportunities.
 He also has previous experience working in the nonprofit sector and the Peace Corps.

-Other company experts include: Laura Nelson, Consultant and Corporate Reporting Leader at Antea Group, who manages BIER’s Benchmarking and Transparency & Disclosure working groups; and Margaret Uttke, Consultant and Solutions Marketing Director at Antea Group, who serves as BIER’s Membership and Communications Director.
+Other company experts include: Laura Nelson, Senior Consultant and Corporate Reporting Leader at Antea Group, who serves as BIER’s Associate Director and manages BIER’s Benchmarking and Transparency & Disclosure working groups; and Margaret Dunbar, Consultant and Solutions Marketing Director at Antea Group, who serves as BIER’s Membership and Communications Director.

 Cheers to the Next 10 Years—and Beyond